 The next step in recovery from addiction is realizing that you can’t do it alone.
 For the best chance of successful, lifelong sobriety, you’ll want to have professional and medical support.

-If you try to overcome addiction cold turkey, you could be putting your health and your recovery at risk.
-The best option is to find a drug and alcohol rehab center that offers a program suitable for your addiction and your lifestyle.
+If you try to overcome addiction “cold turkey,” you could put your health and recovery at risk.
+Trying to quit an addiction cold turkey is rarely successful and can be dangerous.
+Addiction is a disease, and like other diseases, it requires professional treatment to get better.
+By far, your best option is to find a drug and alcohol rehab center that offers a suitable program for your addiction and lifestyle.

 Complete the Withdrawal Process